jiaqinglv2000/BOPS/README.md

 The BOPS algorithm can find small protein complexes from the protein protein interaction network to help biological experiments.

 ## Algorithm
-Firstly, the BOPS algorithm calculates the balanced weight.
-Secondly, the BOPS algorithm divides the origi-nal PPIN into small networks.
-Thirdly, the BOPS algorithm enumerates the connected subset of each small network and determines whether it is a protein complex based on the cohesion of the subset.
+Firstly, the BOPS algorithm calculates the balanced weights, and replaces the original weights with balanced weights (3.2).Secondly, the BOPS algorithm continuously divides the graphs larger than MAXP until the original PPIN is divided into small networks (3.3.1) and the specific process of segmentation is described in (3.3.2).
+Thirdly, the BOPS algorithm enumerates the connected subset of each small network (3.4.1), calculates the cohesion of each connected subset (3.4.2), identifies potential protein complexes based on cohesion and removes those that are too similar (3.4.3).

 ## Method